thriftrw/thriftrw-node/README.md

 })
 ```

-Unspecified properties will default to null or an instance of the default value
+Unspecified properties will default to null (undefined if defaultAsUndefined flag was set)
-specified in the Thrift IDL.
+or an instance of the default value specified in the Thrift IDL.
 Nested structs can be expressed with JSON or POJO equivalents.
 The constructors perform no validation.
 Invalid objects are revealed only in the attempt to write one to a buffer.